 (NOTE: I expanded this review with additional opinion, some additional trivia and the updating of links on Feb.
 18, 2017.)

-As for Simon, one of the best examples of his work is the repartee between Alan Alda and Jane Fonda in “California Suite” (click here for my review) the least-remembered and one of his few box office bombs is “Max Dugan Returns.”
+As for Simon, you’ll find one of the best examples of his work in the repartee between Alan Alda and Jane Fonda in “California Suite” (click here for my review).
+However, one of the least-remembered and one of his few box office bombs is “Max Dugan Returns” and it is really superior in my opinion.
 I like it first because it has Jason Robards and Marsha Mason and is the big screen debut of Matthew Broderick (whose other film, “WarGames” – click here for my review – came out the same year earned three times the box office of “Max Dugan Returns”).
 Secondly, it is a rarity for Simon: an original screenplay that is not an adaptation of one of his plays.
 Finally, I like it because it is ultimately watchable; has endearing characters; and that it oozes total quality.

 So, for those variety of reasons, I’m looking at “Max Dugan Returns” today.

 A ton of back stories accompany “Max Dugan Returns” and the trivia associated with Broderick is only the most remembered.
 Others include it being the final of five collaborations between Simon and Mason (who were married then but divorced four months after the film’s release); it was Keifer Sutherland’s first film, too, and he’s here with his famous father Donald but they don’t have any scenes together; and it had one of the nicest real-world cameos: legendary baseball hitting coach Charley Lau of the Chicago White Sox plays himself (in a sad turn of events, he would die of cancer the year after “Max Dugan Returns” was released).